 The condition is associated with making gastro-oesophageal reflux – when the contents of the stomach leak back into the oesophagus – more likely.

 Called IQoro, the Swedish-developed product is described as a neuromuscular training device that naturally strengthens weakened internal muscles.
+It boasts of helping to treat ‘the root cause of a number of different symptoms such as reflux, snoring and swallowing difficulties’.

 The National Institute for Health and Care Excellence (NICE) has issued a Medtech Innovation Briefing (MIB) on IQoro.
 MIBs are designed to support NHS and social care commissioners and staff who are considering using new medical devices and other medical or diagnostic technologies.